ArrakisFinance/arrakis-modular/docs/README.md

 # otherwise
 git clone https://github.com/ArrakisFinance/arrakis-modular.git
 ```
-2. As the Valantis librari is private, you'll have to manually paste `valantis-sot` inside `lib/`.
+2. As the Valantis librari is private, you'll have to manually paste `valantis-hot` inside `lib/`.
 3. Install the required submodules and compile the contracts by running:
 ```
 forge build